 Civil Money Penalties

-Employers may be subject to a civil money penalty of up to $11,000 for each employee who is the subject of a child labor violation.
-The penalty may be increased to $50,000 for each violation that causes the death or serious injury of a minor, and that penalty may be doubled when the violations are determined to be repeated or willful.7 When a civil money penalty is assessed against an employer for a child labor violation, the employer has the right, within 15 days after receipt of the notice of such penalty, to file an exception to the determination that the violation or violations occurred.
+Employers who violate the child labor provisions of the FLSA may be subject to civil money penalties.
+For current penalty amounts, see https://www.dol.gov/whd/flsa/index.htm#cmp.
+These penalties may be increased for each violation that results in the death or serious injury of an employee who is a minor, and may be doubled if the violation was determined to be repeated or willful.7 When a civil money penalty is assessed against an employer for a child labor violation, the employer has the right, within 15 days after receipt of the notice of such penalty, to file an exception to the determination that the violation or violations occurred.

 When such an exception is filed with the office making the assessment, the matter is referred to the Chief Administrative Law Judge, and a formal hearing is scheduled.
 At such a hearing, the employer may, or an attorney retained by the employer may, present such witnesses, introduce such evidence and establish such facts as the employer believes will support the exception.
 The determination of the amount of any civil money penalty becomes final if no exception is taken to the administrative assessment thereof, or if no exception is filed pursuant to the decision and order of the administrative law judge.